-- Nebraska Scholar-Athlete Honor Roll (Fall 2012)
+- Nebraska Scholar-Athlete Honor Roll (Fall 2012, Spring 2013)

 Pitchford spent the 2011-12 season at Florida, where he appeared in 13 games, helping the Gators finish 26-11 and reach the NCAA Elite Eight.
 He totaled six points and four rebounds in 22 minutes of action on the year.
 He had two points against Virginia in the second round of the NCAA Tournament and grabbed a rebound in three minutes of action in the Gators' third-round win over Norfolk State.
 Pitchford played a season-high four minutes against Jacksonville in non-conference action and saw time in four SEC contests as a true freshman.